SweetSmellFox/MFAWPF/README_en.md

 - `[s]`：Strikethrough.

+- `[align:left/center/right]`: Left-aligned, center-aligned, or right-aligned.
+Can only be applied to an entire line.

 **Note: The above comments are for documentation purposes and are not recommended for actual usage.**

 - Run the project